-Neonicotinoids - What are they, who uses them and should they be banned?
+Neonicotinoids - what are they, who uses them and should they be banned?

-There are a number of varieties of neonics, but all are systemic pesticides ie they are absorbed by the whole plant and transported to all its tissues (from root to flower) including the pollen and nectar.
+They are systemic pesticides ie they are absorbed by the whole plant and transported to all its tissues (from root to flower) including the pollen and nectar.
 This affects bees and other pollinators, as well as worms in the soil, birds from eating the seeds, and aquatic life from the run-off into rivers and streams.

 Why should we be worried?